stephanite9/crowdfunding-frontend/README.md

 - Display Fundaiser
   - Show description about fundraiser
   - Show all current pledges
-  - Show current pledge total
+  - Show current pledge total out of goal amount
   - Add new pledge form
   - There are links to the user pages but they only go to a placeholder user page with minimal data.
 Update user function doesn't work.
-  -

- A link to the deployed project.
+  - Button to link to update fundraiser page

+### Screenshots
- A screenshot of the homepage
+1) A screenshot of the homepage
- A screenshot of the fundraiser creation page
+2) A screenshot of the fundraiser creation page and form
- A screenshot of the fundraiser creation form
+3) A screenshot of the fundraiser page with goal reached message
- A screenshot of a fundraiser with pledges
+4) A screenshot of a fundraiser with pledges
- A screenshot of the resulting page when an unauthorized user attempts to edit a fundraiser (optional, depending on whether or not this functionality makes sense in your app!)
+5) A screenshot of the resulting page when an unauthorized user attempts to edit a fundraiser (optional, depending on whether or not this functionality makes sense in your app!)

+### Notes - ie. stuff I may add in later
+- I had a functionality for adding a list of the top trending (ie. most pledges) fundraisers
+- Update user details and more detail on the individual user pages
+- Update pledges
+- Text showing if goal has been reached on the Fundraiser Cards on the Home Page
+- Linked image also displays on the fundraiser page, not just the fundraiser card